CursedOnes/cursinator/README.md

 Useful for e.g. building modpacks for alternative launchers like SKCraft Launcher, or just installing some mods.

-State: WIP, all features mentioned in the example do work.
+State: WIP, all features mentioned in the README do work.
 Few side functions and doc to be improved.

 # Features